Plumbing Drain Slope Requirements: Code Standards & Installation Guide

 Drain Slope Requirements by Fixture Type

 Different fixtures connect to pipes of different sizes, which means the required slope can vary from one fixture to the next.
+If you're mapping out a new build or remodel, our bathroom plumbing layout guide covers rough-in dimensions in more detail.
 Here's how the IPC requirements break down by fixture:

 Fixture-by-Fixture Slope Guide